Hi! I’m Diana. I’m a reiki master, tarot reader, and licensed massage therapist based in central Vermont and occasionally Chicago, IL.

 I still love science, though -- I pursued a diploma in massage therapy in large part to gain a clearer, more systematic understanding of anatomy, physiology, kinesiology, and basic pathology.
 The Soma Institute’s clinical focus put names to the muscles I intuitively mapped when giving friends massages at chamber music camp or stretching my sore back after trapeze class.

 My undergraduate education at the University of Chicago laid a foundation for critically reading, assessing, and synthesizing information into coherent knowledge and understanding.
 By keeping up with relevant progress in science while studying things that have historically fallen outside the realm of mainstream Western medicine, I hope to continue developing a skill set and knowledge base that not only helps me heal & understand my place in the world, but also supports others in doing the same.

 Diploma in Clinical Massage Therapy, Soma Institute, October 2017; Illinois LMT license #227.020302

-Certified Reiki Master in the Usui Reiki Ryôhô tradition, taught by Yvonne E. Nieves, March 2017
+Certified Reiki Master Teacher in the Usui Reiki Ryôhô tradition, taught by Yvonne E. Nieves, February 2018

 Bachelors of Arts in French Literature, University of Chicago, June 2012